 Floyd said the "elephant in the room" was the Aniah's Law statute and whether Jean-Pierre would pose a threat to the community if granted bond, given the severity of the charges.

 Jean-Pierre was charged with first-degree robbery, second-degree assault, minor in possession of a weapon and resisting arrest.
-The theft and possession charges are both felonies that carry up to 10 years to life in prison if convicted, Bray said during Tuesday's press conference.
+The robbery and assault charges are both felonies that carry up to 10 years to life in prison if convicted, Bray said during Tuesday's press conference.

 Bray argued Friday that Jean-Pierre is dangerous and should not be granted bond given the details of his crimes.